Cesario (horse)

-Cesario (Japanese: シーザリオ, March 31, 2002 – February 27, 2021) was a champion Japanese thoroughbred racehorse who won the Yushun Himba (Japanese Oaks) and American Oaks in 2005.
+Cesario (Japanese: シーザリオ, Hepburn: Shīzario; March 31, 2002 – February 27, 2021) was a champion Japanese thoroughbred racehorse who won the Yushun Himba (Japanese Oaks) and American Oaks in 2005.

 Background

 Cesario's sire Special Week was a champion horse who won the Tokyo Yushun (Japanese Derby) in 1998, as well as the Tenno Sho (Spring), Tenno Sho (Autumn) and Japan Cup in 1999.
 Her dam, Kirov Premiere, a horse bred in Britain and trained in Ireland, also had good performance on turf who won the Group 3 race Rutgers Handicap in 1993.

 The horse is named after the alias used by the main character of the Shakespeare play Twelfth Night.

 Racing career

 2004: Two-year-old season

 Cesario's racing career started, with Yuichi Fukunaga in saddle, in a maiden race over 1600 meters held at Hanshin Racecourse on December 25.

 2005: Three-year-old season

 Cesario began her second season with the 2000 meter race Kanchiku Sho, defeating Admire Fuji by a neck.
 Two months later she moved up in class and set her sights on a graded race debut with the Grade III Flower Cup, an 1800 meter race at Nakayama Racecourse.
 She won by two and half lengths, breaking the race's record in the process.